cdktf/cdktf-provider-launchdarkly/docs/project.python.md

 The kind of service associated with this approval.

 This determines which platform is used for requesting approval.
 Valid values are `servicenow`, `launchdarkly`.
+If you use a value other than `launchdarkly`, you must have already configured the integration in the LaunchDarkly UI or your apply will fail.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.23.1/docs/resources/project#service_kind Project#service_kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.24.0/docs/resources/project#service_kind Project#service_kind}

 ---